| java.lang.Object | ||

 Range of valid values:

-Coordinates must be between [(0,0), (width, height))
+Coordinates must be between [(0,0), (width, height)) of

 android.sensor.info.activeArraySize

-Optional - This value may be null
+Optional - This value may be null on some devices.

 Current state of the auto-exposure (AE) algorithm.

-Switching between or enabling AE modes (android.control.aeMode
+Switching between or enabling AE modes (android.control.aeMode) always

 resets the AE state to INACTIVE.
-Similarly, switching between android.control.mode
+Similarly, switching between android.control.mode,

-or android.control.sceneMode
+or android.control.sceneMode if android.control.mode == USE_SCENE_MODE

 The camera device can do several state transitions between two results, if it is allowed by the state transition table.
 For example: INACTIVE may never actually be seen in a result.